Authority: Executive Vice Chancellor and Provost

 2.3.1.Components of Successful Programs

 Because of the numerous commodities, issues, and/or disciplines dealt with by Departmental extension faculty, the specific nature and objectives of programs and approaches used by individual specialists will vary.
-The Statement of Mutual Expectations will describe the responsibilities of an individual faculty member.
+The Statement of Faculty Responsibilities will describe the responsibilities of an individual faculty member.
 New faculty members are encouraged to discuss priorities and approaches to program development with the Head, Department Extension Leader, campus extension specialists, county extension agents, commodity leaders and advisory groups, and his/her mentor.
 In addition, attention to the following components of effective, successful extension programs will facilitate professional development and, therefore, the promotion and tenure process.

 2.3.2.
 Program Delivery and Evaluation.
 New technology and information may be transferred by a multitude of traditional and new techniques, including in-service training (classroom and field), fee-for-service training, on-farm tests (applied research) and demonstrations, newsletters, tours, short courses, meetings with county extension agents and agency and business personnel, press and media, videos and computer software development, extension/research publications, etc., depending on the nature and objectives of specific educational programs and clientele.
 In the case of split appointments, use of appropriate extension delivery techniques which complement individual responsibilities to departmental research or teaching functions are encouraged (e.g., development of written and visual materials which can also be used for teaching or inclusion of treatments in replicated on-farm tests which complement experiments conducted on research stations).